vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 To make frequently used limits simpler to configure, there are several commands built on top of `group|ct cgparams`:

- - `group|ct set memory` to configure memory and swap limits
+ - `group|ct set memory-limit` to configure memory and swap limits
  - `group|ct set cpu-limit` to limit CPU usage using CPU quotas

 ### DEVICES